Scams in Bangkok, Thailand: The best tips for your protection

 Many tourists run into scams at the Grand Palace.
 There are two different versions of how you can explore the beautiful palace.
 You can either book a ticket to actually enter the palace or you can enter the free square in front of the palace.

-Please note: you do not have to pay for any ticket UNLESS you are entering the building.
+Please note: You do not have to pay for any ticket UNLESS you are entering the building.
 If you only move around in front of the palace, you will not have to pay for the entry fee.
 Despite this official rule, there are people trying to sell tickets to tourists.
 They are charging you will the full ticket price to enter the palace.
 Unfortunately, the ticket you will receive is not valid and will not be accepted if you actually want to enter the Grand Palace.
 Which means, in this case you have to pay double.

 The scammers will come and talk to you to sell you a ticket.
 As they mostly look very official, there is not often the doubt that this could be a scam.
 Most tourists notice it as soon as they try to pass the official entry into the palace.
 And if you only want to visit the free area, you paid for nothing.